You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 Most of these services (like LegalZoom and ZenBusiness) offer basic LLC formation services like Articles of Organization filing, tax consultations, and phone/email support for a flat rate, with options to pay more for premium packages with premium services like Employer Identification Numbers, Operating Agreements, operating agreements, and expedited filing.

 Agent of Process (Registered Agent) Service

-Appointing an agent of process is an important part of your LLC formation process.
+Appointing a West Virginia agent of process (more commonly referred to as a registered agent) is an important part of your LLC formation process.
 Your agent of process is responsible for handling sensitive legal and tax documents and keeping your business compliant with West Virginia business law.
 In short, you need an agent you can trust.

 While you can be the agent of process for your own LLC, this puts pressure on you to keep up with business filings and potential legal disputes.
 Sometimes it’s better to hand off that responsibility to a professional.
-A agent of process service ensures that your annual reports and other forms are filed efficiently and on-time, saving you from the penalties of delinquent filings and the stress of having to do it yourself.
+An agent of process service ensures that your annual reports and other forms are filed efficiently, saving you from the penalties of delinquent filings and the stress of having to do it yourself.